Vovolandinio/Smart_Calc/README.md

 # Smart_Calc
- calculator with the ability to count long tokens, build a graph.
+ Сalculator with the ability to count long tokens based on Dijkstra's algorithm, build a graph.
 Additionally, a credit calculator is implemented.